DominikAlberski/DominikAlberski.github.io/collections/_positions/react_poland.md

 position_no: 1
 ---

-My main responsibility was the development of new features for the new backend API and maintaining the legacy application running.
-Technologies that I used were Rails 4.2, Rails 7, maria-db as database, minitest and RSpec for testing.
+I was responsible for, maintaining and development of new features for one of the company clients.
+My work was focused mainly on backend api project that would communicate with frontend application.

+During my work I was able to introduce new and improve existing practices for writing code and tests, we managed to improve cleanliness and test coverage of the codebase by significant percentage.

+I worked with technologies and gems like Rails 4.2, Rails 7, grape, swagger, sidekiq, maria-db, minitest and RSpec.